parkie0517/SemanticKITTI-MultiFrameGeneration/README.md

 ## Visualization Result
 Below is a visualization result of the fused voxels.
 As you can see, the fused voxels is much more dense than the original voxels.
-1. Original Voxels (1 LiDar scan)
+1. Original Voxels (1 LiDAR scan)
 2. Fused Voxels (4 consecutive LiDAR scans)
 3. Label Voxels

 ![alt text](<image_src/Original Bin.png>) ![alt text](<image_src/Fused Bin.png>) ![alt text](<image_src/Original Label.png>)

 ## Prerequisites
-Below are the required knowledge you must have
+Below are the required knowledge you must have in order to understand my code.
+1. 3D Geometry
+    - World Coordinate → LiDAR Coordinate
+    - LiDAR Coordinate → World Coordinate
+2. Programming skills
+    - Python
+    - Shell
+    - Linux
+    - Numpy
+    - Tmux

+However, if you not interested, you don't have to understand my code :P

 ## Environment Settings
 - Create a conda environment